steakscience/steakscience/README.md

 ![gif](https://github.com/steakscience/steakscience/raw/master/ghost.gif)

 Hey there,
-I’m a designer.

-In other words, I try to make complex concepts feel simple.
+I enjoy tackling new problems and making complex concepts feel simple.

 Currently, I’m designing an interface to manage screens and content at ScreenCloud.